Taylor Momsen: Music

 Momsen has said that "music is where I can be me", stating that "acting is easy.
 I've been doing it for so long and I totally love it.
 But you're playing a character instead of yourself.
 Music is more personal because you're writing it and you're involved in every step of it."
-At seven years old, Momsen recorded the song "Where Are You Christmas?" for the soundtrack to How the Grinch Stole Christmas.
-In 2002, she recorded the songs "One Small Voice" and "Rudolph the Red-Nosed Reindeer" for the compilation album School's Out!
-Christmas.
+In 2000, Momsen recorded the song "Where Are You Christmas?" for the soundtrack to How the Grinch Stole Christmas.

 In March 2009, Momsen stated in an interview with OK! magazine that her band the Pretty Reckless had signed a deal with Interscope Records.
 She played her first tour with her band opening for The Veronicas on their Revenge Is Sweeter Tour in spring 2009.
-After the tour, Momsen began working with guitarist Ben Phillips, who would soon join the band.
-Momsen subsequently swapped out her former bandmates.
-She co-writes songs with Phillips; in addition to lead vocals, Momsen also plays rhythm guitar.
+Momsen worked with several producers before meeting Kato Khandwala.
+Khandwala introduced Momsen to guitarist Ben Phillips, and they began writing songs together.

-The band's debut album Light Me Up was released on August 30, 2010, in the UK, where it debuted at number 6, as well as at number 18 in Ireland.
-The first single "Make Me Wanna Die" was released on May 30, 2010, while the second single "Miss Nothing" which was released on August 23, 2010, peaked at number 39.
+The band released their self-titled EP on June 22, 2010.
+The band's debut album Light Me Up was released on August 27, 2010 where it debuted at number 6, as well as at number 1 on the Official Rock & Metal Albums Chart.
+The first single "Make Me Wanna Die" was released on May 30, 2010, while the second single "Miss Nothing" which was released on August 23, 2010.
 "Just Tonight" was released as the album's third single.
 Songs from this album have featured in the movie Kick-Ass as well as the television series The Vampire Diaries and Gossip Girl.